Cheapest Car Insurance for High-Risk Drivers in 2025

 Take a defensive driving course

 Many insurance companies offer discounts to those who complete a defensive driving course.
-In addition to curbing risky behaviors, these programs also help you identify driving dangers more quickly.
-However, if you have an SR-22 or FR-44 on file already, taking a course will not lead to lower premiums until the filing period is over.
+In addition to curbing risky behaviors, these programs help identify driving dangers faster.
+However, if you already have an SR-22 or FR-44, taking a course won't lead to lower premiums until the filing period is over.

 mglogo icon